pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :widths: 20,5,50

 Use Other Build Backends, ✅, When you setup PDM it allows you to select from Hatch; PDM-517 and PDM-core build tools.
 PDM also can work with Meson-Python which supports move complex python builds.
 Dependency management & lock files ,✅,PDM and Poetry are currently the only tools that support creating dependency lock files.
-However their default approach to creating lock files is different: Poetry uses an upper bound lock approach `^` by default. <!--Most users won't know what upper bound means--> PDM uses an open lock `>=` approach.
-Lock files might be most useful to developers creating web apps where locking the environment is critical for consistent user experience.
+Their default dependency constraint approach to creating lock files is different: Poetry uses a default [upper bound lock](https://python-poetry.org/docs/dependency-specification/#version-constraints) `^`.
+This means that Poetry will always never bump a dependency to the next major version (ie from 1.2 to 2.0).
+PDM uses an open lock `>=` approach by default but also allows you to [customize how you want locking constraints to be implemented](https://pdm.fming.dev/latest/usage/dependency/#about-update-strategy).
+Thus with PDM you can explicitly tell it to lock using upper bounds like Poetry.
+Or you can tell it to use other strategies.
+This makes PDM one of the most flexible tools for creating lock files.
+Lock files are often most useful to developers creating web apps where locking the environment is critical for consistent user experience.
 Select your environment manager of choice (conda; venv; etc),✅ , PDM allows you to select the environment manager that you want to use for managing your package.
 Publish to PyPI,✅,PDM supports publishing to both test PyPI and PyPI Version Control based versioning,✅ , PDM has a setuptools_scm like tool built into it which allows you to use dynamic versioning that rely on git tags.
 Version bumping, ✅ , PDM supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards,✅,PDM supports current packaging standards for adding metadata to the **pyproject.toml** file.
 It also supports pep 517? dependency management which relies upon a local directory containing a users environment.
 Install your package in editable mode,✅,PDM supports installing your package in editable mode.
-Build your sdist and wheel distributions,✅,
+Build your sdist and wheel distributions,✅, Similar to all of the other tools PDM builds your packages sdist and wheel files for you.
 ✨Optional use of PEP 582 / local environment directory✨,✅, PDM is currently the only tool that optionally supports PEP 582 (having a local environment configuration stored within a `__packages__` directory in your working package directory).
 ```